Last Updated on March 4, 2023 by Derek

 Are Sweet Pea Flowers Poisonous?

-Yes, sweet pea flowers are poisonous.
+Yes, sweet pea flowers can be poisonous.
 The seeds of the sweet pea plant, scientifically known as Lathyrus Odoratus, have mild toxicity that can cause Lathyrus condition.
 Some of the symptoms of this disease include difficulties in breathing, paralysis, and convulsions.

 Many people confuse the sweet pea for chickling vetch (Lathyrus sativus), which is edible to animals and humans.
 Also, excessive consumption of the chickling vetch can also lead to health complications.